 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 After a 7-year journey through space, Cassini went into orbit around Saturn and stayed there for 13 years.
 It explored Saturn’s rings and atmosphere, and the information it sent to NASA broadened our understanding of what kind of life might exist on worlds beyond Earth.
 A 20-year job is no joke, especially in today’s economy.

 Because Cassini had a job, instead of coming back to Earth for retirement.
 No one ever wondered “What is an exit strategy for this mission?”
 It had one job, and it ended its service being crushed and vaporized as it crashed into Saturn on September 15, 2017.
 This is how Cassini shows the real difference between having a job and having a business.
 You can’t leave a job behind, but you can leave a business – if you have an exit strategy.

 What is an exit strategy?

 A business exit strategy does not have to be unpleasant, though.
 It can simply mean you have accomplished all you’ve set to do with your company and are ready to move on to the next phase of your life.
 Your goal could be that your business achieves a certain amount of growth.
 Another common goal is that your business becomes both sufficiently established and marketable so that you can sell it.
 Regardless, your business has reached a point that it is appropriate for you to move away from it, and it is now time to act on your exit strategy.
-Your exit strategy business plan should benefit you financially and emotionally and should fit in with your desired legacy.
+Your exit strategy business plan needs to benefit you financially and emotionally and fit in with your desired legacy.